TobikoData/sqlmesh/docs/guides/validate_model.md

 ## Validate changes to a model

-Validating a model ties together multiple features in order to ensure the quality and accuracy of your data.
+When running the `plan` command, there are multiple ways that SQLMesh automatically validates your models in order to ensure the quality and accuracy of your data.
+You can also perform any of these techniques manually if you wish to directly validate a change:

-To validate a model, perform each of the following steps:

-1. Evaluate a model
+* Evaluating a model
-2. Test a model
+* Testing a model using unit tests
-3. Audit a model
+* Auditing a model
-4. Preview changes using the `plan` command
+* Previewing changes using the `plan` command

-### 1. Evaluate a model
+### Evaluating a model

 Refer to [evaluate a model](/guides/evaluate_model).

-### 2. Test a model
+### Testing a model using unit tests

 Refer to [test a model](/guides/test_model).

-### 3. Audit a model
+### Auditing a model

 Refer to [audit a model](/guides/audit_model).

-### 4. Preview changes using the `plan` command
+### Previewing changes using the `plan` command

 To preview changes using `plan`, enter the `sqlmesh plan dev` command.